-Stocks of companies that a Fund's Adviser or Subadviser believes have earnings that will grow faster than the economy as a whole are known as growth stocks.
+Stocks of companies that the Adviser believes have earnings that will grow faster than the economy as a whole are known as growth stocks.
 Growth stocks typically trade at higher multiples of current earnings than other stocks.
 As a result, the values of growth stocks may be more sensitive to changes in current or expected earnings than the values of other stocks.
-If an Adviser's or Subadviser's assessment of the prospects for a company's earnings growth is wrong, or if its judgment of how other investors will value the company's earnings growth is wrong, then the price of that company's stock may fall or may not approach the value that an Adviser or Subadviser has placed on it.
+If the Adviser's assessment of the prospects for a company's earnings growth is wrong, or if its judgment of how other investors will value the company's earnings growth is wrong, then the price of that company's stock may fall or may not approach the value that the Adviser has placed on it.

-Stocks of companies that are not expected to experience significant earnings growth, but whose stocks an Adviser or Subadviser believes are undervalued compared to their true worth, are known as value stocks.
+Stocks of companies that are not expected to experience significant earnings growth, but whose stocks the Adviser believes are undervalued compared to their true worth, are known as value stocks.
 These companies may have experienced adverse business developments or may be subject to special risks that have caused their stocks to be out of favor.
-If an Adviser's or Subadviser's assessment of a company's prospects is wrong, or if other investors do not eventually recognize the value of the company, then the price of the company's stock may fall or may not approach the value that the Adviser or Subadviser has placed on it.
+If the Adviser's assessment of a company's prospects is wrong or if other investors do not eventually recognize the value of the company, then the price of the company's stock may fall or may not approach the value that the Adviser has placed on it.